Summer Pre-College Admission

 Q. Are any types of financial aid available for prospective students?

 Q. What are the dates of the program?

 A. The Summer Pre-College programs are offered in two, 2-week sessions.
 For a list of programs and dates they are offered, please visit the Locations/Dates page.

 A. Yes!
 Students can choose one program for three college credits in Session 1 or Session 2, or stay for both sessions and earn 6 college credits over a 4-week period.

 Q. Are the students supervised?

 A. In order to gain the most of campus life at Marist College, students will be supervised by both a Resident Director (full-time staff member) and Residential Assistants.
 Our primary goal is to make sure the students are safe during their time on campus.
 Students will be supervised 24 hours per day.

 Q. Where will we live?
 Where will we eat?

-A. Pre-College students, both in New York and in Italy, will live in Marist College's dorms and eat in the Marist dining hall.
+A. Pre-College students, both in New York and in Italy, will live in Marist College's residence halls and eat in the Marist dining hall.
 Pre-College students in New York City, will commute to campus and be served lunch each day and snacks.